-SCREEN PRINTING (6) Printing
+SCREEN PRINTING - In pottery (6) Printing onto tiles.

 c) Side view, to show that the mesh only touches the tile while the squeegee is being used.

 Note: This can become complicated if the wood of the frames warp with age or the business that makes the screen has not placed the design parallel to the frame.

 d) Slightly lift the frame, dip the big paint brush into the paint and put a line of it along the back, without touching the design.

 e) Lower it without touching the tiles, move the squeegee pulling the paint over the screen from the far side to the near side.

 f) Move the excessive paint at the top to the right and then to the bottom.

 g) Pull down the frame and hold it down with your left hand and with your right pull the squeegee over the screen, keeping it at 45º.
 Do it several times until the outlines are completely covered.
 Lift up the screen and move the excess paint to the right and then down to the bottom placing it for the next printing.

 i) Lift them up the tiles, on the back paint the number and code and then put them separately on the shelves to dry.

 The first tile shows the outlines and the next is painted and fired.